unique-EJ/edj-work.gitlab.io/pages/index.md

-My past negative experience of mental health treatment, with my Mum and Dad trying to help too, has given me a distrust of help from people or authority with a worrying need to keep myself on a personal plan of tasks and timings to do these task thoughts, to have a feel of meaning to living through the days I live inside any supported care service.
+My past negative experience of mental health treatment, with my Mum and Dad trying to help too, has given me a distrust of help from people or authority with a worrying need to keep myself on a personal plan of tasks and timings to do the timeline of actions, to have a feel of meaning to living through the days I live inside any supported care service.

-This stops me from letting go much to rest and do living less seriously - because of things to know to control my outcomes, I may want to keep moving with a little impatient mood... but I want to change that.
+This stops me from letting go much to rest and do living less seriously
+ \- because of things to do and anticipatory anxiety to control my outcomes,
+I may want to keep moving with a little impatient mood... but I want to change because I don't accept that I will keep living that way of continuous thinking what to do, too seriously.
+I have lost memories of past good times and I let go of some memories if I'm tired, so I can have an issue with hearing negative statements from people as I don't find enough time to do enjoyable activities.

 I'm a little worried my life is losing too much meaning.
-The problem I have about being able to remember how to live and manage my life independently with low confidence to trust any help from people would not take my feeling of meaning from the independent timeline of tasks and thoughts I plan to do to control the outcomes of my unknown future more, too seriously.
+The problem I have about being able to remember how to live and manage my life independently, with my low confidence to trust
+that by trying to ask any people to help me when outside, this would have a possibility to take some feeling of meaning from me - and I would lose energy to the focus I give to the person or people, so I would start again with not as much time to do all these daily actions I do to keep the outcomes of my unknown future more controlled.

 It's the one main way I think is how I feel I give my life optimistic humour, to do life choices that take me through endless living in healthcare supported places.
 Distant Mental Health services